 The Takeaway

 If you have federal student loans, the government owns your loans.
 With private loans, your loans are owned by a private lender.
-Both entities often use loan servicers to handle payments for your loan, so be sure to find out who your loan servicer is.
+Both entities can use loan servicers to handle payments for your loan, so be sure to find out who your loan servicer is.

 Looking to lower your monthly student loan payment?
 Refinancing may be one way to do it — by extending your loan term, getting a lower interest rate than what you currently have, or both.
 (Please note that refinancing federal loans makes them ineligible for federal forgiveness and protections.
 Also, lengthening your loan term may mean paying more in interest over the life of the loan.)
 SoFi student loan refinancing offers flexible terms that fit your budget.